What Should I Include in My Will?

 What to include in your will

 There’s a lot to think about when preparing your will.
-Who will inherit your financial assets?
+Who will inherit your personal assets?
 If you have little kids, who should you designate as guardian?
 Who will deal with your business assets after you die?
 These are all important things to think about when you decide to create your will.
 But first, you should start by learning about the different types of wills and which one is the best fit for you.

 Terms to Know